OxfordDemSci/Excess-Economics/README.md

 _figures_: holds the figures for the main letter and for previous months too.

-_letter_: A letter which replies to Polyakova.
+_letter_: A letter which replies to Polyakova et al (2020.

 _src_: contains the code for the optimal sarima forecasts and visualisation